tikhsuP/watch-try-on/README.md

  </a>
  <img src="images/logos/vuforia.png" width="35px"> -->

-In this project, I have to built an AR Watch Try-On app with Unity & Vuforia using which you will be able to try realistic virtual watch models on your wrist.
+In this project, I have built an AR Watch Try-On app with Unity & Vuforia using which you will be able to try realistic virtual watch models on your wrist.
 You can swap between different watch models & also change the colour of the  watch band to see which one suits the best!

 ## Why this project?